cewarkentin/Credit_Risk_Analysis/README.md

 - BRF: High Risk - 0.03, Low Risk - 1.00
 - EEC: High Risk - 0.09, Low Risk - 1.00

+All models had high precision for identifying low-risk credit card applicants.
+The Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier models outperformed the rest of the models in terms of precision identifying high-risk credit card applicants.
+However, the highest precision for the high-risk category was only 0.09, which is very very low.

 The ML models have the following recall scores:

 - NRO: High Risk - 0.71, Low Risk - 0.60